The Perfection

-The Perfection is a 2018 American psychological horror thriller film directed by Richard Shepard, from a screenplay by Shepard, Nicole Snyder and Eric C. Charmelo.
-It stars Allison Williams, Logan Browning, and Steven Weber.
+The Perfection is a 2018 American psychological horror thriller film co-written and directed by Richard Shepard.
+The film stars Allison Williams, Logan Browning, Steven Weber, and Alaina Huffman.

-It had its world premiere at Fantastic Fest on September 20, 2018.
-It was released on May 24, 2019, by Netflix.
+The Perfection had its world premiere at Fantastic Fest on September 20, 2018, and was released by Netflix on May 24, 2019.
+The film received mixed reviews from critics.

 Plot

-Charlotte Willmore is a talented young cellist who was forced to leave Bachoff, a prestigious music school in Boston, to care for her terminally ill mother.
-After her mother's death years later, Charlotte reaches out to Anton, the head of the academy, and travels to Shanghai to join him, his wife Paloma, and teachers Geoffrey and Theis in selecting a new student.
-Charlotte befriends Elizabeth “Lizzie” Wells, Anton's star pupil who replaced Charlotte at Bachoff.
+Charlotte Willmore is a talented young cellist who left Bachoff, a prestigious music school in Boston, to care for her terminally ill mother.
+Following her mother's death, Charlotte reaches out to Anton, the head of Bachoff, who invites her to Shanghai in hopes of selecting a new student.
+Charlotte befriends Elizabeth “Lizzie” Wells, Anton's star pupil and her replacement.
 After a night of clubbing, they return to Lizzie's hotel room and have sex.

-When Lizzie awakens with a hangover, Charlotte offers her some ibuprofen, which she takes with a shot of alcohol, and joins her on a trip through rural China.
-Boarding a bus after eating at a street food stall, Lizzie begins to feel progressively ill and takes more of Charlotte's ibuprofen.
-As her condition worsens, she throws up maggots and spirals into a panic, frightening the other passengers until the driver ejects her and Charlotte from the bus, stranding them in the countryside.
-Increasingly ill and paranoid, Lizzie sees bugs crawling inside her arm and eventually bursting out of her skin before Charlotte offers her a meat cleaver, and Lizzie hacks off her infected right hand.

-It is revealed that Charlotte drugged Lizzie with medication prescribed to Charlotte's late mother, which can induce hallucinations (especially when consumed with alcohol), stole the meat cleaver from the food stall, and manipulated Lizzie into cutting off her own hand.
+The next morning, Charlotte offers the hungover Lizzie some ibuprofen, which she takes with alcohol, and the two go on a trip through rural China.
+Boarding a bus after a street food meal, Lizzie feels sick and takes more of Charlotte's ibuprofen.
+Lizzie later throws up maggots and panics, frightening the other passengers until the driver kicks her and Charlotte from the bus.
+Increasingly ill and paranoid, Lizzie hallucinates bugs bursting out of her skin.
+Charlotte offers her a meat cleaver, and Lizzie hacks off her right hand.
+It is revealed that Charlotte drugged Lizzie with her late mother's medication, which induces nausea and hallucinations as well as stealing the meat cleaver and manipulating Lizzie into amputating herself.

-Three weeks later, Anton and Paloma give their new student from China, Zhang Li, a tour of Bachoff and the "Chapel," an acoustically perfect room where the academy's best students perform.
+Three weeks later, Anton and his wife, Paloma, give their new student from China, Zhang Li, a tour of Bachoff and the "Chapel," an acoustically perfect room where the academy's best students perform.
 That night, Lizzie arrives unexpectedly, her right hand missing.
-She explains her recollection of events to Anton and Paloma, and that she was discovered unconscious on the side of the road with a makeshift tourniquet around her arm, keeping her alive.
+She explains her recollection of events to Anton and Paloma, and that she was discovered unconscious on the side of the road with a makeshift tourniquet keeping her alive.
 Lizzie is adamant that Charlotte orchestrated the incident out of jealousy.
-Anton, initially sympathetic, turns cold and informs Lizzie the next day that she must leave the academy.
-On her way out, she looks at the photos in the hall and smashes a framed picture of Charlotte and Anton.
+Anton, initially sympathetic, turns cold and expels Lizzie from the academy.